Frequently Asked Questions

 Vehicle Leasing FAQs Answered

-The administration fee, or acceptance/processing fee, covers admin costs like registering the deal, setting up finance and the issuing any documentation.
+The administration fee, or acceptance/processing fee, covers admin costs like registering the deal, setting up finance and the issuing of any documentation.

 Administration fees are normally charged on signing of the order form.